This is most recent syllabus. Your final syllabus will be given during your first day of class

 By the end of the course, students will be able to:

-- acquire a sophisticated and in-depth understanding of the importance of archaeological discoveries in Italy through the ages;
+- acquire an understanding of the importance of archaeological discoveries in Italy through the ages;

 - develop critical reasoning, formal visual analysis and comprehension of archaeological experience;

-- gain knowledge of the principal elements of ancient culture and tradition; and
+- gain knowledge of the principal elements of ancient classical culture and tradition; and

 - acquire familiarity with and be able to analyze different kinds of archaeological remains.

 - Mandatory course readers